Killing spinors and hypersurfaces: Extension of the spinor

 \end{proof} Recall that $(Z,h)$ is an Einstein manifold, that is $\Ric^Z=ch$, where $c=4n\lambda^2$, as seen in Section~\ref{sec:embedding}.
 Following \cite{Ammann2013TheCP}, we define sections $L,P$ of $(\nu^\perp)^\ast\otimes\Sigma Z$ and a section $Q$ of $\bigwedge^2(\nu^\perp)^\ast\otimes\Sigma Z$ by

 and note that by Lemma~\ref{lemma:conditionL}

 The strategy of \cite{Ammann2013TheCP} is to show that $L,P,Q$ satisfy a linear, homogeneous PDE; zero is a solution, so by uniqueness one deduces that $L$ vanishes identically.
-We will simplify a bit by observing that $P$ can be obtained from $Q$ by means of a contraction, so that the PDE can be expressed in terms of $L$ and $Q$ alone. \begin{lemma} The sections $P$ and $Q$ are related by
+We will simplify a bit by observing that $P$ can be obtained from $Q$ by means of a contraction, so that the PDE can be expressed in terms of $L$ and $Q$ alone.

+For the remainder of the section, the sum over repeated indices will be implied. \begin{lemma} The sections $P$ and $Q$ are related by

-\end{lemma} \begin{proof} Writing \eqref{eqn:RicciAndCurvature2} as $\Ric(Y)\psi=2(\sum_{k=1}^n\epsilon_k e_k\cdot\mathcal{R}_{e_kY}+\nu R_{\nu Y})\psi$, we have
+\end{lemma} \begin{proof} Writing \eqref{eqn:RicciAndCurvature2} as $\Ric(Y)\psi=2(\epsilon_k e_k\cdot\mathcal{R}_{e_kY}+\nu \mathcal{R}_{\nu Y})\psi$, we have

 and by multiplying by $\nu$ we get $P(X)=\nu\epsilon_j e_jQ(e_j,X)$. \end{proof} The previous lemma shows that $P$ is obtained from $Q$ by a contraction, so the right-hand side of \eqref{eqn:nablanuL} can be expressed in terms of $L$ and $Q$.
 The derivative of $Q$ along $\nu$ is given by the following: \begin{proposition} The section $Q$ satisfies